CS-DS-125/125book/py4e_rst/11-regex.rst

 While this only scratched the surface of regular expressions, we have learned a bit about the language of regular expressions.
-They are search strings with special characters in them that communicate your wishes to the regular expression system as to what defines “matching” and what is extracted from the matched strings.
+They are search strings with special characters in them that communicate your wishes to the regular expression system as to what defines "matching" and what is extracted from the matched strings.
 Here are some of those special characters and character sequences: